Upper St. Clair High School: Other arts

 The St. Clarion is the school's student newspaper.
 It usually produces four issues annually as well as a senior magazine issue.
 The paper is made during both journalism classes and by student volunteers.
 The paper writes on both world and campus news, detailing many events from sports to school policy changes.
 The paper is funded by community advertisers as well as student fund-raising.

 The Montage is the school's literary arts magazine produced by the student body.
 The Montage produces one issue per year, selling copies to the student body in May.
 The magazine publishes original poems, short stories, personal essays, artwork, photography, and musical compositions written by the students.
 A staff of 15–20 people compiles the submissions into the magazine.
 As with the St. Clarion, the Montage is funded by both community advertisers and student fund-raising.
 In 2014, that year's edition of Montage won the American Scholastic Association Contest.

 Awards and rankings

-Upper St. Clair High School is one of three secondary schools in Pennsylvania to have won the Blue Ribbon Award three times; the others being Fort Couch Middle School, which is also located in the Upper St. Clair School District, and neighboring rival Mt.
-Lebanon High School.
+USCHS is one of three secondary schools in Pennsylvania to be recognized as a Blue Ribbon School three times.
+(Note: The school received the blue ribbon award in 1984, 1989, and 2000.)
+According to state test scores, 92% of students are at least proficient in math and 91% in reading.